THE PUBLIC THEATER ANNOUNCES THREE NEW COMMUNITY PARTNERS

 Kwame Kwei-Armah & Shaina Taub To Conceive and Compose Next Public Works Pageant at The Delacorte Directed by Kwame Kwei-Armah

 The Public Theater (Artistic Director, Oskar Eustis; Executive Director, Patrick Willingham) announced today that after three years of successful programming and community engagement, PUBLIC WORKS will grow on both a local and national level.
-Three new community partners join PUBLIC WORKS 2016, which will include Casita Maria Center for Arts and Education (Bronx), Military Resilience Project (all boroughs), and Center for Family Life in Sunset Park (Brooklyn), who join Public Works partners Brownsville Recreation Center (Brooklyn), DreamYard Project (Bronx), and The Fortune Society (Queens), in addition to alumni partners Domestic Workers United (all boroughs, including Staten Island) and Children’s Aid Society (Manhattan), as additional community partner organizations.
+Three new community partners join PUBLIC WORKS 2016, which will include the Casita Maria Center for Arts and Education (Bronx), the Military Resilience Project (all boroughs), and the Center for Family Life in Sunset Park (Brooklyn), who join Public Works partners Brownsville Recreation Center (Brooklyn), DreamYard Project (Bronx), and The Fortune Society (Queens), in addition to alumni partners Domestic Workers United (all boroughs, including Staten Island) and Children’s Aid Society (Manhattan), as additional community partner organizations.

 The Public Theater is also proud to announce that it will be working with three affiliated theaters throughout the U.S. to create community-based inspired productions in the Public Works model for more national impact.
 The theaters are Dallas Theater Center in collaboration with SMU Meadows School of the Arts; Seattle Repertory Theatre, and Mosaic Youth Theatre of Detroit.
 The Public Works productions of The Tempest, The Winter’s Tale, and The Odyssey are available to be produced now through Theatrical Rights Worldwide.

-The Odyssey, which ran for four nights for free at the Delacorte Theater in Central Park this past September, marks the end of the current collaboration of Resident Director and Director of Public Works Lear deBessonet and Todd Almond, who also worked together on the The Winter’s Tale (2014) and The Tempest (2013).
+The Odyssey, which ran for four nights for free at the Delacorte Theater in Central Park this past September, marks the end of the current collaboration of Resident Director and Director of Public Works Lear deBessonet and Todd Almond, who also worked together on The Winter’s Tale (2014) and The Tempest (2013).
 Helming the next Public Works production, to be staged again for free at the Delacorte Theater in 2016, will be Kwame Kwei-Armah, Artistic Director of Baltimore’s CenterStage, and acclaimed songwriter Shaina Taub.
 They will work together to conceive the upcoming Shakespeare production (not yet announced), with music and lyrics by Taub, directed by Kwei-Armah.
 DeBessonet will continue to oversee the initiative’s year-round activities as the Director of Public Works.

 “The Public Works program has been a brilliant success here in New York, modeling what can happen when a theater sets out to radically expand its relationship to the city which it serves,” said Artistic Director Oskar Eustis.
 “I am thrilled that the idea of Public Works has proven infectious, and that we are working with superb organizations like Mosaic Youth Theatre, Dallas Theater Center, SMU Meadows School of the Arts, and Seattle Rep to create a national impact for this work.”